-Do you plan to live in Zurich city centre or one of the surrounding areas such as Zurich West?
-Perhaps you’d rather settle on the shores of Lake Zurich.
+Do you plan to live in Zurich city center or one of the surrounding areas such as Zurich West?
+Or perhaps you’d rather settle on the shores of Lake Zurich.
 Here’s a guide on where to live in the Swiss city and its sister settlements.

 Zurich is often featured as one of the top 10 places to visit in Switzerland.
 Where do expats live in this Swiss city and what’s it like living in Zurich?
-The city centre and its surrounding areas offer a great range of accommodation for expats, but the cost of living here, particularly in Zurich city centre comes with a high price tag.
+The city center and its surrounding areas offer a great range of accommodation for expats, but the cost of living here, particularly in Zurich city center comes with a high price tag.
 Choose where to live in Zurich carefully with our guide.

 With excellent schools, a high quality of life, easy integration, and low crime rates, Zurich is one of the most highly rated areas of Europe for expats to move to.
 The city has long been highly ranked among expats, and in 2016 was voted the second-best place in the world for expats to enjoy a good quality of life in a survey by Mercer.

 While this is good news for people relocating for work, it’s bad news for those entering the property market.
 Property in Zurich is already expensive, but it can be difficult to find any available properties for families at all in its most desirable areas.
-With this in mind, this guide covers the immediate city centre and lake, neighbourhoods around the city and commuter towns within reach of Zurich.
+With this in mind, this guide covers the immediate city center and lake, neighborhoods around the city and commuter towns within reach of Zurich.

 Where to live in Zurich city center